PHYSIOL 2520 - Physiology IIB: Systems & Homeostasis

 General Course Information

-Course Code PHYSIOL 2520 Course Physiology IIB: Systems & Homeostasis Coordinating Unit Medical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours a week Available for Study Abroad and Exchange Y Prerequisites ANAT SC 1102 or (CHEM 1100 and CHEM 1200) or (CHEM 1101 and CHEM 1201) or (BIOLOGY 1101 and BIOLOGY 1201) Assumed Knowledge PHYSIOL 2510 Course Description Physiological interactions between the nervous system and the endocrine system maintain homeostasis and health.
+Course Code PHYSIOL 2520 Course Physiology IIB: Systems & Homeostasis Coordinating Unit Medical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 9 hours per week Available for Study Abroad and Exchange Y Prerequisites ANAT SC 1102 or (BIOLOGY 1101 and BIOLOGY 1201) or MEDIC ST 1000B Assumed Knowledge PHYSIOL 2510 Course Description Physiological interactions between the nervous system and the endocrine system maintain homeostasis and health.
 Themes in this course include the functions of the central and peripheral nervous systems; the roles of endocrine glands and the hormones they secrete; the gastrointestinal tract in providing nutrition to the body; and the renal system in the regulation of fluid and ion levels.
 Practical laboratory sessions support learning of physiological mechanisms and concepts covered in lecture modules plus provide an opportunity for students to develop and practice scientific research skills, including data collection, presentation, analysis and interpretation.
 Online research methods workshops and associated quizzes focus on appropriate research study design; ethical conduct and statistical analysis and complement the practical component of the course.

 Phone: +61 8 8313 5311